ser0brien/Memorize/README.md

         }
         var content: CardContent
         var id: Int

-        // MARK: - Bonus Time

-        // this could give matching bonus points
-        // if the user matches the card
-        // before a certain amount of time passes during which the card is face up

         // can be zero which means "no bonus available" for this card var bonusTimeLimit: TimeInterval = 10